 \subsection{Task Feedback in AR}

-Although task feedback evaluation in AR has received little attention in the past years, a recent study carried out by Liu et al. \cite{liu2012evaluating} evaluated the influence of real-time task feedback in mobile handheld AR, which suggested that significant benefits will emerge if task feedback is engaged during the AR task.
-Zahiri et al. \cite{zahiri2018evaluation} studied real-time feedback in AR for supporting a surgical training, finding that most of the users preferred receiving the feedback while the task was being performed.
+Task feedback evaluation in AR has received compelling attention in the past years.
+A recent study carried out by Liu et al. \cite{liu2012evaluating} evaluated the influence of real-time task feedback in mobile handheld AR, which suggested that significant benefits will emerge if task feedback is engaged during the AR task.
+Zahiri et al. \cite{zahiri2018evaluation} studied the feedback in AR for supporting a surgical training, finding that most of the users preferred receiving the feedback while the task was being performed.
 Murakami et al. \cite{murakami2013poster} found that haptic feedback as task evaluation can help users perform more effectively in a wearable AR system for virtual assembly tasks.
 Clemente et al. \cite{clemente2016humans} demonstrated that continuous visual AR feedback can deliver effective information for the users in their sensorimotor control with a robotic hand, which has implications for amputee assistance in a clinical scenario.
-Even though some researchers have identified the effects of instant post-task feedback in gaze-interaction embodied virtual reality (VR) \cite{riegler2020gaze}, the gap of linking task feedback with gaze assistance in AR is still obvious, so as the gap of combining visual/audio hints with task feedback.
-Our study intended to fill the aforementioned gaps and to light up the future research directions regarding AR visual search tasks.
+Anderson et. al designed a system called YouMove which used itnteractive At mirrors to train users to record and learn physical movement sequences, where they employed post-stage feedback in their user study.
+Nonetheless, research regarding post feedback in AR is still scarce.
+Even though some researchers have identified the effects of instant post-task feedback in gaze-interaction embodied virtual reality (VR) \cite{riegler2020gaze}, the gap of linking it with gaze assistance in AR is still obvious, as is the gap of combining it with visual/audio hints.
+Our study intended to fill the aforementioned gaps and open up future research directions regarding AR visual search tasks.